nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. User requests to edit tag.
 3. User enters details to edit tag.
 4. ContaX updates the specified tag.
-5. ContaX shows that the tag has been edited successfully.
+5. ContaX shows that the tag has been edited successfully.<br>&nbsp;
    Use case ends.

 **Extensions**

 * 3a.
 ContaX detects that the required tag attributed was not supplied.
     * 3a1.
-ContaX shows an error message indicating that there is a missing required attribute.
+ContaX shows an error message indicating that there is a missing required attribute.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 * 3b.
 ContaX detects that invalid characters were supplied.
     * 3b1.
 ContaX shows an error message indicating that an invalid character was found.
     * 3b2.
-ContaX shows the expected allowed values.
+ContaX shows the expected allowed values.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 * 4a.
 ContaX cannot find the requested tag to edit.
   * 4a1.
-ContaX shows an error message indicating that no such tag exists.
+ContaX shows an error message indicating that no such tag exists.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 * 4b.
 ContaX detects that the updated tag already exists.
   * 4b1.
-Contax shows an error message indicating that the tag already exists in the system.
+Contax shows an error message indicating that the tag already exists in the system.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 **UC9: Delete Person Tag**